- Introduction: Your Child’s Birth Certificate

 MOTHER’S RESIDENCE—STATE AND CITY OR TOWN: The mother’s residence is the place where she lives, votes, pays taxes, etc. It is often different from her mailing address.

-MOTHER’S MAILING ADDRESS: Give complete mailing address, including RD#, P.O.
+MOTHER’S MAILING ADDRESS: Give complete address where your mail is received, including RD#, P.O.
 Box, and zip code.

 OTHER INFORMATION: You’ll be asked for demographic information such as race, Hispanic origin, education, and marital status.
 The birth certification process is also used to collect medical information about the pregnancy and delivery, such as prenatal care, risk factors, birth weight of the child, delivery procedures and complications.
 Much of this information comes from the mother’s medical record.